Niger: How will lifted ECOWAS sanctions benefit citizens? – DW – 02/27/2024

 Niger: How will lifted ECOWAS sanctions benefit citizens?February 27, 2024

-"When we learned that the sanctions against our country, Niger, had been lifted, we were all happy, and all the people of Niger are delighted to hear this good news," said Intinicar Alassane, a former advisor to deposed President Mohamed Bazoum.
+"When we learned that the sanctions against our country, Niger, had been lifted, we were all happy, and all the people of Niger are delighted to hear this good news," said Intinicar Alhassane, a former adviser to deposed President Mohamed Bazoum.

 The ousting of democratically elected Bazoum by a military junta in July 2023 led to West African regional bloc ECOWAS imposing stringent sanctions against Niger in an effort to have Bazoum reinstated.

-The dismantling of all major sanctions includes reopening land and air borders between Niger and ECOWAS member states — as well as lifting the no-fly zone for commercial flights to and from Niger.
+The dismantling of all major sanctions includes the reopening land and air borders between Niger and ECOWAS member states, as well as the lifting of the no-fly zone for commercial flights to and from Niger.

 Electricity from Nigeria, which provided some 70% of Niger's power before sanctions were imposed, is expected to flow again as are financial transactions between ECOWAS members.
-The freezing of assets and travel bans on government officials have been rescinded, too.
+The freezing of assets and travel bans on government officials have also been rescinded.

 Souley Oumarou, the head of the advocacy group Forum for Responsible Citizenship in Niger, applauded the West African bloc's decision to ease sanctions and "give priority to alleviating people's suffering."

-"We have spent seven months without electricity or pharmaceutical products," former presidential advisor Alassane told DW.
+"We have spent seven months without electricity or pharmaceutical products," former presidential adviser Alhassane told DW.
 "And with the closure of borders, I can truly tell you that it is the people who have suffered, not the military who hold power."

-The "immediate" lifting of the sanctions is "on purely humanitarian grounds" ECOWAS Commission President Omar Alieu Touray told reporters on Saturday after an extraordinary ECOWAS summit held in the Nigerian capital, Abuja.
-"There are targeted [individual] sanctions as well as political sanctions that remain in force," Touray said.
+The "immediate" lifting of the sanctions is "on purely humanitarian grounds," ECOWAS Commission President Omar Alieu Touray told reporters on Saturday after an extraordinary summit held in the Nigerian capital, Abuja.
+"There are targeted [individual] sanctions as well as political sanctions that remain in force."

 The West African bloc made no reference to military-ruled Burkina Faso, which also has sanctions against it.